-The BIG FOOT scale I put in our tiny bathroom tripped me in the middle of a bathroom run in the middle of the night and the bathtub sucker-punched me right in the kisser as I fell.
+The BIG FOOT scale I put in our tiny bathroom tripped me in the middle of a bathroom run in the middle of the night then the sink followed by the tub bathtub sucker-punched me twice right in the kisser as I fell.

 I could have died.
 I could have broken my nose, jaw, teeth, neck.
 Maybe I did.
 My nose still runs blood and water – but less than it did.
 There was blood everywhere.